mede-erik/Open-Lab-Automation/README.md

 # Open Lab Automation

 Open Lab Automation is an open-source suite for automated electrical measurements, designed for hobbyists, makers, and lab enthusiasts.
 The frontend is a modern Python (PyQt5) graphical interface for instrument configuration and control, while the C backend ensures fast, direct communication with instruments via USB, LAN, GPIB, or serial.
+>[!IMPORTANT]

-**Note: This software is under active development.
-Features and stability may change, and some parts may be incomplete or experimental.**
+>This software is under active development.
+Features and stability may change, and some parts may be incomplete or experimental.

 ## Main Features